hackforthesea/beachCRaB/index.md

 ---

 <center>
 Attention: This is a proof of concept site for Hack for the sea 2017.
-You can find more informaiton here. https://devpost.com/software/beachcrab
+You can find more information here. https://devpost.com/software/beachcrab
 <br/>
 We all can do our part to make our beaches clean.